-A bright and spacious two bedroom purpose built maisonette in excellent condition with private entrance and balcony on second and third floors of a low level modern building conveniently located within easy reach of Kings Cross/St Pancras Eurostar and Euston Mainline Stations, Mornington Crescent tube and Camden Town's multiple shopping and transport facilities.
+A bright and spacious two double bedroom purpose built maisonette with private entrance and balcony on second and third floors of a low level modern building conveniently located within easy reach of Kings Cross/St Pancras Eurostar and Euston Mainline Stations, Mornington Crescent tube and Camden Town's multiple shopping and transport facilities, as well as UCL and Central St Martins.
 The entrance is quietly located on Chalton Street, just a short walk of Granary Square and the newly redeveloped Coal Drops Yard.
 Centrally heated (paid through service charge).
 Double glazed throughout.
 Internal staircase.
 Excellent storage space.
 Spacious rooms with pleasant outlook.
 Lifts.
 Secure gated entry system.
+Chain Free

-Service charge: £91 per month.
-Incl all heating, hot water and buildings insurance
+Service charge: £146 per month.
+Incl all heating and buildings insurance

 Council tax: Band D (Camden Council)